Golden Globe Awards Sold, Hollywood Foreign Press Closed - ExBulletin

-[1/2] A person works on stage before the announcement of the 80th annual Golden Globe Awards nomination in Beverly Hills, California, U.S., December 12, 2022.
-REUTERS/Mario Anzuoni

-LOS ANGELES, June 12 (Reuters) – The Golden Globe Awards were sold on Monday to a new owner who will shut down the Hollywood Foreign Press Association (HFPA), the voting group that has faced controversy over ethical lapses and lack of of diversity.
+The Golden Globe Awards were sold Monday to a new owner who will shut down the Hollywood Foreign Press Association (HFPA), the voting group that has faced controversy over ethical lapses and a lack of diversity.

 Eldridge Industries has purchased the Golden Globe assets with Dick Clark Productions (DCP), which will continue to manage awards distribution and focus on growing the Globes audience worldwide, according to a press release.
 DCP is jointly owned by Eldridge and Penske Media.